m-jmc/Multi-Class-Classification-with-XGBoost/README.md

 - Center and scale all numeric variables (which may have already been performed on the original data set but wont hurt) <br>
 - One-hot encode remaining nominal features <br>
 - Once the recipe is created, we prep the sample to estimate the outcome, then bake our training and test samples. <br>
-- The preped mRNA is processes ("pro") the training set to create the protrain df... protrain... like protein, get it?
+- The preped mRNA then processes ("pro") the training set to create the protrain df... protrain... like protein, get it?
 Cause the mRNA...<br>

 Next steps will be to build this directly into my caret training process, but I ran into issues when evaluating the prediction. <br>